anilnairxyz/Swift/README.md

 # Swift
-A tool to make hardware interfaces
+A tool to make software interfaces for hardware components